rdeshmukh92/Projects/README.md

 Here i am showcasing visualization of my work.

 # SQL
-1. Select, filter, sort and group functions (min, max, count) Queries for maven movies database.
+Select, filter, sort and group functions (min, max, count) Queries for maven movies database.
+Select queries with the help of join and union.